lisaxeverest/15.S60_2025/README.md

 - Session 2: Data Wrangling in R
 - Session 3: Introduction to Machine Learning with Python
 - Session 4: Introduction to Deep Learning
-- Session 5: Intro to Optimization with Excel and Julia
+- Session 5: Intro to Linear Optimization with Excel and Julia
 - Session 6: Advanced Optimization: Part 1
 - Session 7: Advanced Optimization: Part 2
 - Session 8: Distributed Computing and Tips & Tricks